 Employees shall be free from restraint, interference, coercion, discrimination or reprisal in seeking resolution of their grievance when processed in accordance with this procedure.

 This grievance procedure shall be available to all employees covered by this Agreement subject to the following:

 27.4 Union Delegates.

 The Employer recognizes the right of the Union to designate Union Delegates who shall be authorized to take up employee or group grievances through the grievance procedure.

 A Union Delegate who is a bargaining unit employee and is processing a grievance in accordance with the grievance procedure shall be permitted a reasonable time to assist in the resolution of legitimate employee grievances on the Employer's property without loss of pay.
 Such time off for processing grievances shall be granted by supervision following a request, but in consideration of any job responsibilities.

-27.6 Pay Status.
 An aggrieved employee and the Union Delegate shall be in a pay status during those working hours in which a grievance, a grievance mediation, or an arbitration hearing is held.
-Release time for additional staff nurse representation shall be subject to approval by the Labor Relations Officer or designee when a group grievance is filed.
+Release time for additional employee representation shall be subject to approval by the Labor Relations Officer or designee when a group grievance is filed.

 The Union is the official representative for any individual employee or group of employees filing a grievance who wish to be represented.
 Individual employees or groups of employees who choose not to be represented by the Union may present grievances to management through Step Two of the grievance procedure only.
 Such grievances may be adjusted by management so long as the adjustment is not inconsistent with the collective bargaining agreement and the Union has had an opportunity to review such adjustments.